Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/hubPeeredSpoke/generateddocs/hubPeeredSpoke.bicep.md

 parNextHopIpAddress | No       | IP Address where network traffic should route to.
-Default: Empty string parDisableBgpRoutePropagation | No       | Switch which allows BGP Route Propogation to be disabled on the route table. parSpokeToHubRouteTableName | No       | Name of Route table to create for the default route of Hub. parSpokeNetworkLock | No       | Resource Lock Configuration for Spoke Network. parSpokeRouteTableLock | No       | Resource Lock Configuration for Spoke Network Route Table. parPrivateDnsZoneVirtualNetworkLinkLock | No       | Resource Lock Configuration for Private DNS Virtual Network Network Links. parHubVirtualNetworkId | Yes      | Virtual Network ID of Hub Virtual Network, or Azure Virtuel WAN hub ID. parAllowSpokeForwardedTraffic | No       | Switch to enable/disable forwarded Traffic from outside spoke network. parAllowHubVpnGatewayTransit | No       | Switch to enable/disable VPN Gateway for the hub network peering.
+Default: Empty string parDisableBgpRoutePropagation | No       | Switch which allows BGP Route Propogation to be disabled on the route table. parSpokeToHubRouteTableName | No       | Name of Route table to create for the default route of Hub. parSpokeNetworkLock | No       | Resource Lock Configuration for Spoke Network.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parSpokeRouteTableLock | No       | Resource Lock Configuration for Spoke Network Route Table.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parPrivateDnsZoneVirtualNetworkLinkLock | No       | Resource Lock Configuration for Private DNS Virtual Network Network Links.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parHubVirtualNetworkId | Yes      | Virtual Network ID of Hub Virtual Network, or Azure Virtuel WAN hub ID. parAllowSpokeForwardedTraffic | No       | Switch to enable/disable forwarded Traffic from outside spoke network. parAllowHubVpnGatewayTransit | No       | Switch to enable/disable VPN Gateway for the hub network peering.